DefectDojo/django-DefectDojo/docs/content/en/_index.md

 ### What does DefectDojo do?

-While traceability and metrics are the ultimate end goal, DefectDojo is a bug tracker at its core.
+While automation and efficiency are the ultimate end goals, DefectDojo is a bug tracker at its core for vulnerabilities.
 Taking advantage of DefectDojo\'s Product:Engagement model, enables traceability among multiple projects and test cycles, and allows for fine-grained reporting.